 How is Similac’s Alimentum Hypoallergenic formula different from regular infant formula?

-If your baby is experiencing any of the following symptoms, they may be suffering from protein sensitivity:
+If your baby is experiencing any of the following symptoms, they may be suffering from a milk protein sensitivity:

 - Excessive crying (sometimes referred to as colic)